akarsonis/Card-Counter-Reporting-Tool/README.md

 # Card-Counter-Reporting-Tool
 The tool is designed to analyse data from excel and company back office and as the result compile a full report on an advantage player

+It includes:

+Logging in to a website following with the data scraping Reading from and writting to excel files
+Performing financial calculations
+Generating .txt files
+Writing information into a .docx file in a logical manner avoiding any grammatical errors

 How it works?

 The user puts an exlel file into the initial directory of python development environment.